If I'm making an International Money Transfer, how do I identify the beneficiary bank I wish to transfer funds to?

 -

-To make an International Money Transfer, log in to FastNet Classic internet banking and select Foreign Exchange.
-If you're sending ...
+To make an International Money Transfer, log in to FastNet Classic internet banking and select Make a payment.
+You will ...

 -